-POLICY KBR9: ADVERTISING
+POLICY KBR8: ADVERTISING

-Proposals to display advertising which require planning permissionconsent (in particular large or free-standing digital advertisements, including scrolling adverts on telephone boxes) should not have a detrimental impact on the amenity of the area or obstruct pedestrian routes.
+Proposals to display advertising which require consent (in particular large or freestanding digital advertisements, including scrolling adverts on telephone boxes) should not have a detrimental impact on the amenity of the area or obstruct pedestrian routes.
 This applies particularly to Conservation Areas and areas where the advertising would obscure buildings of heritage value or visually detract from them.